aljawaid/PluginManager/README.md

   - Show if plugin uses hooks
   - Show when the plugin was last updated
     - Show relative date with exact date in tooltip (toggles to exact date when clicked)
-  - _Plugin structures are extracted through properties in the Kanboard Plugins Directory_
+  - _Plugin structures are extracted through new properties in the Kanboard Plugins Directory_
 - Show Directory source e.g. official or custom
   - Show url of plugins directory
 - Show available plugins count